Cinelerra for Grandma

 5. Run Cinelerra

 To run Cinelerra, go to Applications → Sound & Video and click on Cinelerra.
 Cinelerra will open with an error message.
-Ignore it or learn HOWTO approach it.
+Ignore it or learn howto approach it.

 It is considered wiser to run Cinelerra from a terminal because, in the event of troubles, the terminal output can help you understanding the problem.